degisew/TDD/README.md

 # TDD
-A repo for practicing TDD with Python and Django
+A repo for practicing TDD with Python and Django, and pytest